qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-working-with-disks.md

 ### Delete a disk

-A disk must be detached before in can be deleted.
+A disk must be detached before it can be deleted.
 Deleting a disk is permanent.
 This action cannot be undone.

 1. From the *Disks* page, click the **Action** menu to the right of the disk you wish to delete, and click *Delete*.
 1. A dialogue box will appear, asking for confirmation to continue.
 Click *Submit*.